 Perfect for meatless Monday, these Butternut Squash and Black Bean Enchiladas are a delicious comfort meal filled with butternut squash, black beans, RO*TEL and spices baked in enchilada sauce and topped with cheese.

-These “taste too good to pack such a vitamin punch” butternut squash and black bean enchiladas require a few items from the produce section, a can of RO*TEL, a can of black beans, and a few spices.
-I was already at Walmart stocking up on pantry staples for some upcoming meal planning, so I picked up a butternut squash, avocado, onion and cilantro.
-Butternut squash is one of my favorite things.
-I love the robust sweetness it brings to a dish.
+These enchiladas “taste too good to pack such a vitamin punch”.
+Butternut squash is one of my favorite things to use to add heartiness to a meal .
+I also love the robust sweetness it brings to a dish.
 They can be pretty intimidating to work with if you have never done so before.
 I used to hesitate making any recipe that required one because it was too hard to cut through.
 I swear I have almost lost a few fingers attempting to cut a butternut squash up.
 I even tried the the pre-diced squash that some stores carry, but for me it lacks the rich flavor that comes through in a freshly cut one.

 Lucky for you, I have a life changing kitchen hack that should solve this problem.
 Simply, place your squash in the microwave, cook for 1-2 minutes, take it out and peel the skin with a vegetable peeler.
 The microwave softens the butternut squash making it much easier to cut through and dice up, easy peasy.

 HOW TO MAKE BUTTERNUT SQUASH BLACK BEAN ENCHILADAS

 - Once the squash is cubed, cook the diced onion in a skillet for about three minutes then add the cubed squash, beans, RO*TEL,spices, and water.